ESC

 Council of the Territory appointed by the administrator superior on the advice of the Territorial Assembly

-chief of state
+Chief of state

-President Emmanuel MACRON (since 14 May 2017); represented by Administrator Superior Blaise GOURTAY (since 1 August 2023)
+President Emmanuel MACRON (since 14 May 2017); represented by Administrator Superior Jean-Fran&ccedil;ois de MANHEULLE (since 17 November 2025)

-French president elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (eligible for a second term); administrator superior appointed by the French president on the advice of the French Ministry of the Interior; the presidents of the Territorial Government and the Territorial Assembly elected by assembly members
+French president elected by absolute-majority popular vote in 2 rounds, if needed, for a 5-year term (eligible for a second term); administrator superior appointed by the French president on the advice of the French Ministry of the Interior; the presidents of the Territorial Government and the Territorial Assembly elected by assembly members

-head of government
+Head of government

 President of the Territorial Assembly Munipoese MULI'AKA'AKA (since 20 March 2022)